dcavar/prolog-tutorial/README.md

 (C) 2020 by [Damir Cavar], ...

-This is a basic Prolog tutorial repo for the dicussion group at [Indiana University at Bloomington].
+This is a basic Prolog language proficiensy improvement and tutorial repo for the dicussion group at [Indiana University at Bloomington].
 Feel free to use the code examples in a way compatible with the [Apache License Version 2.0] as specified in the accompanied LICENSE file.

 ## Tutorials